Michael Coffee, Massage Therapist, NAT, Nationally Certified with NCBTMB

 Complex Regional Pain Syndrome (CRPS) - formerly known as Reflex Sympathetic Dystrophy (RSD) - is a chronic pain condition that usually occurs after a trauma or injury to one of your limbs.

-Symptoms of CRPS include extreme and ongoing pain and mild or unusual changes in skin colour, temperature and sometimes swelling in the affected area and pins and needles.
+Symptoms of CRPS include extreme and ongoing pain and mild or unusual changes in skin color, temperature and sometimes swelling in the affected area and pins and needles.

 Symptoms in your hands and arms can be extremely debilitating; that constant unyielding burning pain, the aching cramp in your fingers and knuckles, the stiffness in the morning, the cold/clammy feeling.